 The law requires specific disclosures about the property with every home sales transaction wherein the owner makes a statement regarding any issues you are aware of that could affect the value or full enjoyment of the property.
 These sellers’ disclosures include information for the safety and protection of the new occupants, such as lead paint in older homes.
 A professional inspection should reveal any issues or problems in the disclosure.
 However, if the passing of time should reveal a problem missed during the inspection, you may still be held legally responsible.

 As time passes and life changes, homeowners need to remember the disclosures they received when they purchased the house.
 However, when homeowners have work performed without permits, disclosure laws can become a problem.
 Failure to think ahead to the day they will sell can be much more costly than the money saved by taking shortcuts to perform renovation or repairs.
-So read on as we discuss disclosures and why they are so important when selling your house in FL.
+So read on as we discuss disclosures and why they are so important when selling your house in Boca Raton.

 Sellers’ disclosures are important when selling your house in FL because they act as legal protection for you as the seller.
 Disclosures also protect the buyer, informing them of problems or faults with the home or surroundings.
 If an issue like odors from nearby manufacturing or loud sounds from airport flight paths has impacted your enjoyment of the property, it is likely you should disclose the matter.

 Disclosures are also important when selling your house in FL because it provides the buyers with the information they need to plan for future repairs on the property.
 In addition, an inspection contingency gives the buyers the right to have the home inspected during a given time period.
 Depending on the findings, they may negotiate for repair credit or walk away from the deal altogether.